-Why the ASN?
+Why regulation by the ASN?

-TheINRS explains that " Radioactivity is a natural phenomenon linked to the instability of certain atoms that make up matter.
-These unstable atoms ( radionuclides) emit radiation which, by interacting with matter, can ionize it, i.e. strip it of one or more electrons.
-This radiation is known as ionizing radiation, and can cause effects on living matter.
-These effects may be deterministic (short-term tissue damage) or stochastic (random, increased risk of cancer in the long term)".
+The INRS explains that "The radioactivity is a natural phenomenon linked to the instability of certain atoms that make up matter.
+These unstable atoms (the radionuclides) emit radiation which, by interacting with matter, can ionize it, meaning it can strip one or more electrons from it.
+This radiation is called ionizing and can cause effects on living matter.
+These effects can be deterministic (short-term tissue damage) or stochastic (random, increased risk of cancer in the long term)."

-Which activities are concerned?
+Which activities are covered?

 For radioactive sources and products and devices containing them: